 By Subrupt EditorialPublished Reviewed

 LegalZoom built the category and earned the trust of two decades of small-business owners.
-The brand is recognised by banks, accountants, and lenders, and the in-house attorney plan is a real product.
-Where LegalZoom is honest value: complex multi-state setups, ongoing legal access for non-routine questions, and owners who want one brand handling everything from formation to trademarks.
+The brand is recognized by banks, accountants, and lenders, and the in-house attorney plan is a real product.
+The friction is the year-one bill: Pro LLC opens at $249 plus state fee, and the ongoing registered agent renewal is the highest in the category.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.